-The following table lists the executive officers of the Company as of March 25, 2022.
+The following table lists the executive officers of the Company as of March 24, 2023.
 The executive officers serve at the pleasure of the board of directors, subject to the terms of executive compensation agreements hereinafter described.
-All executive officers are residents British Columbia, Canada and citizens of Canada with the exception of Laurence Morris, who is a resident of Nicaragua and citizen of the United Kingdom.
+All executive officers are residents British Columbia, Canada and citizens of Canada.